 The nerves that make up the brachial plexus sometimes become irritated as they leave the spinal column.
 This occurs when the spinal bones in the neck and upper back are misaligned or do not have the range of motion they typically should.
 This potentially damages the very nerves they are supposed to protect.
 Any injury or trauma can cause the bones to become misaligned or decrease the local range of motion.
 Serious accidents or more minor irritations such as sleeping incorrectly can cause the vertebrae to become misaligned.

 Muscles and joints throughout the chest and shoulders also contribute to tightness around the brachial plexus, causing similar symptoms.
-This can be caused be structural deformities such as previously shoulder injuries or anatomic variation.
+This can be caused be structural deformities such as previous shoulder injuries or anatomic variation such as cervical ribs.
 It can also be caused by one’s lifestyle, such as sitting at a desk or looking at a phone for too long.
-The pressure placed on the nerves and blood vessels can create numbness, tingling and pain down the arm.
-This can also be known as “thoracic outlet syndrome”.
+The pressure placed on the nerves and blood vessels can create numbness, tingling and pain down the arm collectively known as “thoracic outlet syndrome”.

 2. Symptoms of Brachial Plexus Irritation